Get us in your inbox

 Advertising

-Ice skating truly is a quaint, wholesome winter activity.
-Some might say it’s too wholesome.
-But for anyone who needs to get their holiday aggression out, this rink in Providence, Rhode Island, offers ice bumper cars.
-That’s right, you can can steer your frustrations into a fellow bumper buddy.
-Of course, the rink — which offers a beautiful view of the city’s skyline — accommodates low-key ice skaters as well, but you might as well do something bumpin’ while you’re there, don’t you think?
-Admission: $12 - $15 bumper cars; $7 skating
+Ice skating truly is a wholesome winter activity.
+But for anyone who needs to get their holiday aggression out, this rink in downtown Buffalo offers ice bumper cars.
+That’s right, you can steer your frustrations into a fellow bumper buddy.
+Of course, the rink accommodates low-key ice skaters as well and also offers curling, if sweeping the ice is more your speed.
+Don’t miss the Friday night fireworks and theme nights like Taylor Swift (December 13, duh) and Chappell Roan.
+Admission: $8 bumper cars; $8 skating

 Advertising

 Skate back in time at the Labrie Family Skate at Puddle Dock Pond, part of the Strawbery Banke Museum, a 10-acre living museum that celebrates history from Indigenous people to current times.
-Visitors to the professionally maintained rink can glide right past historic homes that sit on their original colonial foundations — they’re outrageously charming, too.
+Visitors to the professionally maintained rink can glide right past historic homes that sit on their original colonial foundations—they’re outrageously charming, too.
 In the summer, you can watch as role-players recreate vintage ways of life in the New Hampshire neighborhood, but in the winter, it’s all about the skate.
-Admission: $12
+Admission: $15

 Advertising

-One of America’s most idyllic traditions, ice skating at Yosemite National Park has been happening since 1928.
-Located at the base of the Half Dome rock face, skaters can spin and twirl in front of the iconic landmark.
+Ice skaters have been enjoying the ice at Yosemite National Park since 1928.
+Located at the base of the Half Dome rock face, skaters can take in the breathtaking views as they spin and twirl in front of the iconic landmark.
 You won’t be visiting the park just to skate, however.
-Get ready to spend a lot of time outdoors with skiing, snowshoeing, tubing, and snowboarding.
+Get ready to spend a lot of time outdoors skiing, snowshoeing, tubing and snowboarding.
 Then rest your bones by the cozy rink-side fire pits.
-Admission: $14
+Admission: $16

 Advertising

 Slipping and falling on your tush is much less humiliating when everyone else is preoccupied with a gorgeous view.
 At Siskiyou Ice Rink, which sits near the base of Mt.
-Shasta, you’ll find it hard to focus on your form when the snow-covered Cascade Range of Northern California are glistening in the distance.
-So go ahead, make your mistakes, because everyone else will be tripping over that stunning view.
-Admission costs $10
+Shasta, you’ll find it hard to focus on your form when the snow-covered Cascade Range of Northern California is glistening in the distance.
+So go ahead and make your mistakes because everyone else will be tripping over that stunning view.
+Admission: $10

 Advertising

-You can combine ice skating and holiday shopping at Houston’s Galleria, one of the largest malls in the country that just so happens to pocket a rink right inside — it’s perfect for shoppers who need a quick break between stores.
+You can combine ice skating and holiday shopping at Houston’s Galleria, one of the largest malls in the country that just so happens to pocket a rink right inside—it’s perfect for shoppers who need a quick break between stores.
 Built in 1970 beneath the shopping center’s glass atrium, it was the first-ever skating rink built within a mall.
 You can skate year-round at the Galleria, but a 55-foot Christmas tree goes up in November to give it peak holiday vibes.
 Better yet?
 You can also take lessons and even skate with Santa.
-Admission: $23
+Admission: $27

 Believe it or not, you can skate on real ice outside in Sin City.
 The Cosmopolitan of Las Vegas transforms its Boulevard Pool into a 4,200-square-foot skating rink above the Strip.
 And of course, you know a Vegas rink will go big — there are lights, movie nights with holiday favorites, and DJs galore.
 You can also chill by a fire pit with a fancy cocktail while you roast s’mores in between laps, or you can get caught in a (scheduled) snow shower to really up your vacation selfie game.
 Admission: $30